Performance

 Load Only One Version of Font Awesome

-If you’ve used Font Awesome for a while and have an older version loading alongside Version 6, or are using it in an ecosystem where other versions of Font Awesome may be loading through a plugin or theme, we recommend that you remove those older versions when possible to get the best performance so you’re not loading all the icons and assets twice.
+If you've used Font Awesome for a while and have an older version loading alongside v7, or are using it in an ecosystem where other versions of Font Awesome may be loading through a plugin or theme, we recommend that you remove those older versions when possible to get the best performance so you're not loading all the icons and assets twice.

 Performance with SVG with JavaScript

-tags with the Font Awesome classes, and then swaps those elements out for SVGs that the browser then executes the SVG code to make the icon appear on the page.
+When you use Font Awesome via the SVG with JavaScript method, the Font Awesome javascript looks in the page content for the <i> tags with the Font Awesome classes, and then swaps those elements out for SVGs that the browser then executes the SVG code to make the icon appear on the page.
 (Nerd Alert!
 We use batched mutations to make this as performant as possible.)

 SVG with JavaScript is a good choice when: